jeremymiller00/kb/README.md

 * set default llm
 * specify embedding model from cli
 * set default embedding model
-* fix debug mode to use logger instead of -d and my phony debug mode
 * Deal with files that are too long to fit in context window
 * Fallback for LLM failures where I still want the item in my database
  * Semi-manual mode?